 Does a PCL tear lead to early arthritis?

-A PCL injury leads to greater forces on the kneecap and medial (inside) compartment.
-Over a few years, this increased pressure can lead to cartilage damage and early arthritis.
+A PCL injury causes greater forces on the kneecap and medial (inside) compartment.
+Over a few years, this increased pressure can damage cartilage and cause early arthritis.
 Generally, rehab to keep the muscles strong will protect the knee from further damage.

 How do we treat PCL avulsion?

 In teenagers, the top attachment of the PCL with a small piece of bone can tear, leading to a PCL avulsion.
-These avulsions can be reattached if detected early, meaning the PCL functions normally.
+If detected early, these avulsions can be reattached, meaning the PCL functions normally.
 Therefore, it is always crucial to X-ray a teenager with a swollen knee after trauma.

 Does a grade 1 or 2 PCL injury need surgery?